 Cycling in Denmark

-Statistics show that nine out of 10 people in Denmark own a bike and Danes cycle an average of 1.6km a day.
+Statistics show that nine out of ten people in Denmark own a bike and Danes cycle an average of 1.6km a day.
 Since cycling is ingrained in the Danish culture, expats who don’t know how to cycle are encouraged to learn as soon as they settle.

 Activities & Sports in Denmark